Table Of Contents

 Entry and exit points

 RSI helps you figure out when to enter or exit trades.
 Without this type of intelligent insight, you are simply relying on guesswork.
-As we’ve said, any time you get an RSI near 30, you should view it as a buying opportunity during a downtrend.
-Similarly, a reading above 70 is a pointer that it may be time to sell or tighten stop-loss orders.
+As I’ve said, any time you get an RSI near 30, you should view it as a buying opportunity during a downtrend.
+Similarly, a reading above 70 suggests it may be time to sell or tighten stop-loss orders.

 Risk management